jackwakefield/cgscheduler/README.md

 Internally the scheduler uses a [Directed Acyclic Graph](https://github.com/jackwakefield/graff) to represent the tasks as nodes and their dependencies as edges.

-When the scheduler is ran, and when the graph state has changed since the last run, the tasks are [topologically ordered](https://en.wikipedia.org/wiki/Topological_order) into levels using the [Coffman-Graham algorithm](https://en.wikipedia.org/wiki/Coffman–Graham_algorithm).
+When the scheduler is ran, and when the graph state has changed since the scheduler was last ran, the tasks are [topologically ordered](https://en.wikipedia.org/wiki/Topological_order) into levels using the [Coffman-Graham algorithm](https://en.wikipedia.org/wiki/Coffman–Graham_algorithm).